dschveninger/dougschveninger/about/experience.md

 ### Client Server Architect and Developer, 10/94 - 12/95

 Created two and three tier Client Server applications in the Sales Force Automation area.
-The architecture was based on a PowerBuilder client front end communicating to RDBMS and Application Servers that access IMS legacy systems.
+The architecture was based on a PowerBuilder client frontend communicating to RDBMS and Application Servers that access IMS legacy systems.
 Played key role in creating the system architecture which includes: